azey7f/nixos-core/README.md

 - `preset.nix`: defines which `az.*` options are enabled by default for `hosts/` (or in this flake, by all downstreams' `hosts/`)
 - `hosts/`: defines the actual systems, should ideally contain no redundant information.
 Not present in this flake for obvious reasons
 - `core/`: a git submodule of this flake, imported in `flake.nix`
+- `scripts/`: may or may not be included, utils and scripts used by CI

 This flake also includes:
 - `lib/`: `azLib` declaration, automatically imported by `mkHostConfigurations` into `specialArgs`